 Now keep this separately and whip egg whites with a pinch of cream of tartar till you get soft peaks and then slowly add castor sugar and whip till its shiny.

 Keep the egg whites in fridge and in the meanwhile whip some whipping cream till you get soft peaks and keep that in fridge too, now comes the time when everything gets folded and mixed together.
 The sequence is

-Pour it in the line tin and bake for about 45 minutes till just set, I think we baked ours a tab more but nonetheless it was fabulous
+Pour it in the line tin and bake for about 45 minutes till just set, I think we baked our flourless chocolate cake, a tab more but nonetheless it was fabulous.